OnChainTemplars/dmrserver/README.md

 # dmrserver

-DMR server made using Golang
+A private DMR server made using Golang

 # Build
 For linux: